Saint John the Evangelist Church (Columbus, Ohio): Outreach

 In the mid-1980s, St. John began to introduce Gospel music in services to make black congregants feel more welcome, and attendance grew from 75 to 200 over the course of a year.
 Ohio State University's Division of Black Studies operated continuing education courses from the parish hall in the mid-1970s.
 The parish hosted commemorative Masses for Martin Luther King Jr. Day, and George Stallings Jr. spoke at a parish revival in 1986.
-By the end of the decade, congregation was approximately 70% black.
+By the end of the decade, the congregation was approximately 70% black.

 In 1971 the parish founded the St. John Community Center, which organized food drives.
 The program was serving free hot lunches to 200 people per weeekday in 1985, serving primarily people from the Near East Side of Columbus out of the old St. John school building.In 1990, priests of the Jesuits took over staffing the parish due to the order's familiarity with urban parochial work.
 Responsibility for the parish was returned to the Diocese of Columbus in 2009.